-The first full Moon of the year, known as the Full Wolf Moon, will shine brightly in the sky this Friday night.
-The Wolf Moon rises over the eastern horizon around sunset on January 6th, 2023 at 6:09 P.M.
-EST. At a full Moon, the Moon is located on the opposite side of the Earth to the Sun, so its face toward Earth will be completely illuminated by sunlight.
+The first full Moon of the year, known as the Full Wolf Moon, will shine brightly in the sky on Thursday, January 25, 2024, and reach peak illumination at 12:54 PM Eastern Time.
+At a full Moon, the Moon is located on the opposite side of the Earth to the Sun, so its face toward Earth will be completely illuminated by sunlight.

 The Full Moon phase is the third of four primary lunar phases, along with the New Moon, the Third Quarter, and the First Quarter.
 It is considered a highly spiritual time and is the most spectacular of all four phases.
 It is during this time that the Moon appears at its brightest and largest.
 Likewise, it marks the most visible phase of the lunar cycle.

 The moon has long been an object of spiritual contemplation, and its phases are studied with reverence by many cultures, inspiring a sense of belonging to nature.
 The Moon’s gravitational pull on the Earth causes tides to rise and fall, affecting the rhythm of our lives and our surroundings.

 Let’s find out more about this amazing celestial body.

 Why is it called the Full Wolf Moon?